 Mar 1, 2013

-Technically, I finished the Mismatched Mitts and Half-Brady Cowl & Neckwarmer last year.
-Today is a good day to highlight them, since they’re not only on my mind, they’re on my hands and around my neck.
+Technically, I finished the Kintra Mitts and Half-Brady Cowl & Neckwarmer last year.
+Today is a good day to highlight these projects, since they’re not only on my mind, they’re warming my hands and my neck as I write.

 I knit these as part of the Show of Hands KAL, sponsored by Evelyn of Project: Stash and Kepanie of Knitspiring Odyssey.

-I've worn these mitts often, but they were just a tad bit too short and loose, leaving my wrists exposed and cold.
+I've worn these mitts often, but they were just a tad bit too short, leaving my wrists exposed and cold.

 I’ve been aggressively organizing and destashing, and during that process, I uncovered two small swatches knit from this yarn.
 This week, I frogged the swatches and used the reclaimed yarn to add simple garter bands to both the top and bottom edges.